CromwellCMS/Cromwell/website/docs/development/plugin-development.md

 export function SettingsPage(props: TPluginSettingsProps<TSettings>) {
   const onSave = () => {
-      // Do something on Save button click
+      // Do something else on Save button click
-  }
+      // (saving of settings will be handled for you in the background) }
   return (
     <PluginSettingsLayout<TSettings> {...props} onSave={onSave}>